 OPEN Government Act of 2007

-President George W. Bush signed a wide-ranging Act that placed more consequential restrictions on lobbying, politicians’ ability to accept gifts and tightened Senate ethics rules.
-Regarding FOIA, the Act established the Office of Government Services to oversee agency compliance with FOIA requirements and also expanded the meaning of the term “news media” to include alternative journalists and bloggers.
+President George W. Bush signed the wide-ranging OPEN Government Act of 2007 that placed greater restrictions on lobbying, politicians’ ability to accept gifts and tightened Senate ethics rules.
+Regarding FOIA, the Act established the Office of Government Services to oversee agency compliance with FOIA requirements.
+It also expanded the meaning of the term “news media” to include alternative journalists and bloggers.

 FOIA Improvement Act of 2016